-In the event that previously unrecorded relics (Indigenous heritage items) are encountered during bulk earthworks or construction, works will cease immediately at that location and the NSW Heritage Office will be notified and advice sought as to the appropriate course of action.
-The Proponent will be guided on the salvage and long term management of salvaged objects.
+In the event that previously unrecorded relics (Indigenous heritage items) are encountered during any future construction on site, works will cease immediately at that location and the NSW Heritage Office will be notified and advice sought as to the appropriate course of action.
+The Proponent will be guided on the salvage and long term management of salvaged object.